-NOTE TO OWNER: After an Application for Processing/Manufacturing Equipment has been approved by MDE/ARMA, but prior to operating the processing/manufacturing equipment, the owner must submit an Application for Permit to Operate Process Equipment (Form 26).
+NOTE TO OWNER: After an Application for Processing/Manufacturing Equipment has been approved by MDE/ARMA, but prior to operating the processing/manufacturing equipment, the owner must submit Division of Environmental Compliances, upon notification by the Engineer, will submit an Application for Permit to Operate Process Equipment (Form 26).
 Form No. 26 can be found on the MDE website at: